 Through our actions every day, we are either working to build the closeness and intimacy we share with our spouses or we are building a wall between it.
 Don’t be fooled—intimacy has enemies!
-Here are some of the biggest barriers to achieving intimacy and what we can do to begin to tear down those walls standing between us and the ones we love.
+Here are some of the biggest threats to intimacy and what we can do to tear down those walls standing between us and the ones we love.

 Threat #1: You’re Being Dishonest